benmiller314/cdm2021spring/plans/lesson-27.md

 </details>

+Anything else you're wondering?

 ### About OMETs

-<details><summary>OMETs are a pretty important way of getting your voices heard; they can also have some pretty outsized effects on your teachers' lives.</summary>
+OMETs are a pretty important way of getting your voices heard; they can also have some pretty outsized effects on your teachers' lives.

+<details><summary>Expand to read more.</summary>

 I know some of you have already turned in your surveys for the Office of Measurement and Evaluation of Teaching (yep, that's what OMET stands for).
 If so, you can feel free to work on your own projects, though I hope what I'm about to say is still useful information.

 Actually, I hope you all know this stuff already, but my experience has been otherwise, so I try to say it in every class:

 <div class="alert alert-info">
-Remember that these evaluations of teaching serve multiple purposes, and go to multiple audiences:
+These evaluations of teaching serve multiple purposes, and go to multiple audiences:
 <ul>
 <li>They'll go to my program director, to help determine if I should keep teaching this course; <!-- for adjuncts, that may make the difference in whether they get renewed again at all --></li>
 <li>they'll become part of my portfolio application for tenure, read by other faculty inside and outside my department; <!-- again: renewal. also: promotion --></li>